cfengine/documentation/guide/latest-release/supported-platforms.markdown

 The CFEngine team will continue to support future releases of popular Host platforms, including Red Hat, Debian, Ubuntu, as well as maintaining support for existing platforms important to users.

-In particular, Red Hat 7, CentOS 7 and Ubuntu 14 will be supported in Q4 2014.
+In particular, Red Hat 7, CentOS 7 and Ubuntu 14 will be supported soon.

 In general, CFEngine is known to run on a wide range of other platforms.
 As long as the platform is POSIX compliant and has a C compiler toolchain that fully implements